omonimus1/SEM_group_project/use-cases/use-case-5.md

-#USE CASE: 5 Produce a Report on the capital cities in a given field.
+#USE CASE: 5 Generate a Report on the capital cities forg a given field.
 ##CHARACTERISTIC INFORMATION
 ###Goal in Context
-5. As a Data Analyst I want to receive reports on the population of the capital cities in the world, in a continent and in a region from the largest to the smallest so that I will use it on my research related to capital cities.
+5. As a Data Analyst I want to generate reports on the population of the capital cities in the world, in a continent and in a region from the largest to the smallest so that they will be used on a research related to capital cities.

 ###Scope
 Organisation.